M-Mowsum/softwareTesting/README.md

 # softwareTesting
-BlackBox And White Box Testing Assignments with documentation Automated Testing using Selenium
+BlackBox And White Box Testing Assignments with documentation.
+Automated Testing using Selenium.